JoshuaKing1234/ASS1Coding/README.md

 ## License

-This project is licensed under
+This project is licensed under MIT

 ---